Skip to main content

 L1 & L2 Regularization for Preventing Model Overfitting

-As we learned in the previous lesson, Regularization helps prevent models from memorizing unnecessary information, allowing them to learn more general patterns.
+As we learned in the previous lesson, Regularization prevents models from memorizing irrelevant information and helps them learn more generalizable patterns.

-L1 Regularization and L2 Regularization are representative regularization methods, and in this lesson, we will explore how each technique operates.
+L1 Regularization and L2 Regularization are representative regularization methods.
+In this lesson, we will explore how each technique operates.

 L1 Regularization (Lasso Regularization)